MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services

 In the context of large-scale Mixture-of-Experts (MoE) models, the increasing scale of parameters has led to storage becoming a significant bottleneck in model training.
-Normally the stored parameter states consist of three parts: the trainable parameters, the gradients of parameter, and the corresponding optimizer states.
-According to the different storage mediums, the storage device can be classified into three categories: GPU-Node, CPU-Node, and SSD-Node.
-Because dense parameters are intensively used for computation and do not account for the majority of storage space, their parameter states are all stored on the GPU-Node to avoid frequent data movement.
-In contrast, since sparse parameters are selectively activated in training and occupy a lot of storage space compared with dense parameters, the parameter states are placed on SSD-Node and transported to GPU-Node at the appropriate time for calculation.
-By reasonably storing the corresponding parameter states on hierarchical storage according to the calculation and storage characteristics of parameters, the storage of devices can be fully utilized as much as possible.
+Typically, the stored parameter states consist of three components: trainable parameters, parameter gradients, and corresponding optimizer states.
+Considering the different storage media available, the storage devices can be classified into three categories: GPU-Node, CPU-Node, and SSD-Node.
+Since dense parameters are extensively utilized for computation and do not occupy the majority of storage space, their parameter states are stored exclusively on the GPU-Node to minimize data movement.
+In contrast, sparse parameters, which are selectively activated during training and consume a significant amount of storage space compared to dense parameters, have their parameter states stored on the SSD-Node and are transferred to the GPU-Node when required for calculations.
+By strategically allocating the corresponding parameter states to hierarchical storage based on the computational and storage characteristics of parameters, the storage capacity of devices can be maximally utilized.

 In light of the constraints posed by storage nodes, this work introduces a set of theoretical formulas to articulate the correlation between various storage devices and the storage requirements of parameter states when utilizing the ADAM optimizer \cite{kingma2014adam}.
 Typically, each storage device is configured with eight GPUs.
 We denote the aggregate count of dense and sparse parameters as $D$ and $S$ respectively, and $L$ as the total number of MoE layers.
 The capacities of SSD memory, CPU memory, and GPU memory in a single device are represented by $M_{SSD}$, $M_{CPU}$, and $M_{GPU}$, in that order.
 Moreover, $N$ signifies the quantity of devices.
 We also introduce a variable, $\alpha$, to quantify the likelihood of activation of sparse parameters during training, with $\alpha$ ranging between 0 and 1.